browserengineering/book/book/visual-effects.md

 shapes,[^nor-subpixel] and the answer has been simple: take the color of the top shape.
 But now we need more nuance.

-[^nor-subpixel]: Nor has our browser yet thought about subpixel
+[^nor-subpixel]: It also hasn't considered subpixel geometry or
-    geometry or anti-aliasing, which also rely on color mixing.
+    anti-aliasing, which also rely on color mixing.

 Many objects in nature are partially transparent: frosted glass, clouds, or colored paper, for example.
 Looking through one, you see